No engine idling

 In the past, enforcement of the above legislation has never been considered a cost-effective means of reducing air pollution and research has shown that very few FPN have been served in boroughs where the legislation has been adopted.

 Like many other local authorities, Haringey has relied on driving behavioural change to reduce idling.
 New measures are being considered to help reduce emissions from stationary idling vehicles that create pollution on the roads of the borough.
-The Haringey AQAP (2019-2024) due for consideration by Cabinet in April 2019 proposes a range of measures to tackle air quality on the Borough.
+The Haringey draft Air Quality Action Plan (AQAP) proposes a range of measures to tackle air quality on the Borough.
 Measures will include enforcement and education / behaviour change.

-Haringey along with ten other London Boroughs have also expressed interest in taking part in a pan-London anti-idling project to be funded by the Mayors Air Quality Fund (MAQF).
-The project bid is being overseen by City of London and London Borough of Camden.
+Haringey along with 27 other London Boroughs expressed interest in taking part in a pan-London anti-idling project funded by the Mayors Air Quality Fund (MAQF) coordinated by City of London Corporation and London Borough Camden.
+The bid was successful